| |

 these boundaries were often extremely inefficient, with delays and poor

+communications between the departments.
 The development of new Internet-based capabilities are now bringing the

 power of process management to small business owners.